survivejs/webpack-book/manuscript/advanced_techniques/04_writing_loaders.md

 └── test.js
 ```

-This is a fairly standard way to write a small Node.js package. `index.js` contains the loader source, `test.js` contains my tests, `demo` directory contains something that can be run against Webpack.
+This is a fairly standard way to write a small Node.js package. `index.js` contains the loader source, `test.js` contains my tests, `demo` directory contains something that can be run against webpack.
 I actually started by developing the demo first and added tests later on.

 Writing tests first can be a good idea, though, as it gives you a specification which you can use to validate your implementation.
 It takes some advanced knowledge to pull this off, though.
 I'll give you a basic testing setup next and then discuss my loader implementation.